crodier/software-blog/_posts/2023-09-17-free-online-software-education.md

 ### What is here

-Most of this applies for non-CS graduates who wish to be expert enough in software to be considered strong.
+Most of this applies for non-CS graduates who wish to be experts.

 Without the complete set of these courses completed you can not be considered a strong software engineer as all of these are undergraduate courses and don't cover many important practical applications of software.

-Importantly you don't need to be *strong* to work in software.
-You only need to be proficient enough for the task at hand.
+To work in software, one only needs to be proficient enough for the task at hand.
-*Strong* implies a mid to senior level engineer which is a higher level.

-### My experience with the materials

-My son (eldest, Chris) took most of these courses from age 12 to 16.
-This required important concentration on his part and at a young age to be doing software.
-I think twelve and thirteen is the most important time to start.
-This way by age 22 any student of engineering will also be proficient in coding; which is basically a necessity to be any kind of effective engineer.

-I took great care to curate this list as I wanted it to be effective usage of both our time as possible.

-The courses here are entirely free and self-paced.

-I have taken the advanced class and "TAed" the first set of courses with my first son who is studying CS now in college.

 # The List